danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getOldFeaturedStickers.html" name="messages.getOldFeaturedStickers">Method for fetching previously featured stickers: messages.getOldFeaturedStickers</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.saveAutoSaveSettings.html" name="account.saveAutoSaveSettings">Modify autosave settings: account.saveAutoSaveSettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.editAdmin.html" name="channels.editAdmin">Modify the admin rights of a user in a supergroup/channel: channels.editAdmin</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#setCallMuted" name="setCallMuted">Mute or unmute our own audio stream in a call: setCallMuted</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#setGroupCallMuted" name="setGroupCallMuted">Mute or unmute our own audio stream in a group call: setGroupCallMuted</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.readMessageContents.html" name="messages.readMessageContents">Notifies the sender about the recipient having listened a voice message or watched a video, emitting an updateReadMessagesContents: messages.readMessageContents</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.sendScreenshotNotification.html" name="messages.sendScreenshotNotification">Notify the other user in a private chat that a screenshot of the chat was taken: messages.sendScreenshotNotification</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/users.setSecureValueErrors.html" name="users.setSecureValueErrors">Notify the user that the sent passport data contains some errors The user will not be able to re-submit their Passport data to you until the errors are fixed (the contents of the field for which you returned the error must change): users.setSecureValueErrors</a>